stackbit-projects/happy-birch-fb33a/src/pages/index.md

         image: images/feature3.png
         image_alt: App user profile preview
         content: >-
-          Detailed audit trail of who has read what, when.
-Reduce the time it takes to produce information for quality and compliance inspections.
+          Easily evidence who has read what, when.
+Information is always to hand for quality and compliance inspections, be it planned or unannounced.
         actions:
           - label: Learn More
             url: /features